WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/03-modules.md

 - software incompatibilities
 - versioning
 - dependencies
+- reducing duplication
+- making use of configured and/or optimised software

 Software incompatibility is a major headache for programmers.
 Sometimes the presence (or absence) of a software package will break others that depend on